-William carries out first official royal visit to Israel
+Prince William carries out first official royal visit to Israel

 -

-William carries out first official royal visit to Israel
+Prince William carries out first official royal visit to Israel

 The Duke of Cambridge made history when he stepped onto Israeli soil for the first official royal visit, on behalf of the Government, since the country’s founding 70 years ago.